ubcgss/financial_officer_guide/README.md

 # Financial Officer Tasks

 ## Monthly Tasks
-- Review and approve pending reports on Zoho and ask other executives to do the same.
+- **Zoho approvals**: Review and approve pending reports on Zoho and ask other executives to do the same.
 Every 14th and 29/30th of the month.
-- Review and approve employee timesheets every 14th and 29/30th of the month.
+- **Employee timesheets**: Review and approve employee timesheets every 14th and 29/30th of the month.
-- Upload statements from Vancity and Scotia ([here](https://ubcgss.sharepoint.com/sites/GSSExpenses2021-22/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FGSSExpenses2021%2D22%2FShared%20Documents%2FGSS%20Credit%20Card%20Expenses%2F2025%2D2026%20Bank%20and%20Credit%20Card%20Statement&viewid=fa542f86%2Db42e%2D47a9%2D823c%2D0a3ca823203f&p=true&ga=1)) on the 10th every month.
+- **Upload account statements**: Upload statements from Vancity and Scotia ([here](https://ubcgss.sharepoint.com/sites/GSSExpenses2021-22/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FGSSExpenses2021%2D22%2FShared%20Documents%2FGSS%20Credit%20Card%20Expenses%2F2025%2D2026%20Bank%20and%20Credit%20Card%20Statement&viewid=fa542f86%2Db42e%2D47a9%2D823c%2D0a3ca823203f&p=true&ga=1)) on the 10th every month.
+- **Fund accounts**: Review Vancity and Scotiabank accounts and ensure that there are enough funds to pay for operations.
+Large expected expenses are the payroll and insurance.

 ## Financial Reporting to Council and House Finance Committee
 The FO has to present monthly and quarterly reports to HFC and council:
 1. **Monthly reporting to HFC**: The House-Finance Committee has to prepare **monthly** P&L statements to send to staff and executives.
 The FO can lead this process.
+This should be done in the first meeting of the month when all transactions have been approved and recorded.
 2. **Monthly reporting to Council**: The FO has to report **monthly** to the Council on the financial situation of the Society.
 3. **Quarterly reporting to Council**: The FO has to prepare and present a budget and financial statements for the Council **each quarter**.
 According to GSS Bylaws 11.1.1, the fiscal year of the Society ends on May 31st each year, so the quarters are: